Code of Conduct for clients purchasing used goods

 2. There is no discrimination in employment.

-Equality of opportunity and treatment regardless of race, colour, sex, religion, political opinion, nationality, social origin or other distinguishing characteristic shall be provided (ILO conventions 100 and 111).
+Equality of opportunity and treatment regardless of race, colour, sex, religion, political opinion, nationality, social origin or other distinguishing characteristics shall be provided (ILO conventions 100 and 111).

 3. Child labour is not used.